Teach For America Dallas-Fort Worth can help corps members become certified to teach!

 The majority of corps members joining Teach For America Dallas-Fort Worth will join the corps as "non-certified" corps members, and will work directly with the Onboarding Team to pass all required tests, enroll in an educator preparation program, and complete all actions necessary to be certified as a teacher in Dallas-Fort Worth.
 This same team will work with you directly if you hold—or will hold—a standard teaching certificate (whether it's issued by the state of Texas or otherwise) to ensure that your credentials are in order before the start of the academic year.

-Our region works with two alternative certification partners:
+Our region works with three alternative certification partners:

 - Southern Methodist University’s Teacher Preparation Program